FAQ

 Preble Street Housing First programs follow the nationally recognized model of permanent supportive housing, with 24/7 on-site social work support.

-Avesta develops, owns, and manages the Housing First buildings, and Preble Street provides on-site staffing 24 hours a day, including social work services for tenants.
+Avesta develops, owns, and manages the Housing First buildings, and Preble Street provides on-site staffing 24 hours-a-day, including social work services for tenants.
 These programs have been enormously successful, providing our vulnerable, traumatized neighbors the opportunity to reclaim their lives and contribute to the larger community.

 The issues